Constituent Congress of Peru (1822): The Constitution of 1823

-The main work of the Constituent Congress was undoubtedly drafting the first Constitution of independent Peru, which was liberal inspiration.
+The main work of the Constituent Congress was undoubtedly drafting the first Constitution of independent Peru, which was inspired by liberal ideas.

 The first step was the development of the "Bases of the Constitution" at the hands of a congressional committee, composed of the deputies Justo Figuerola, Francisco Xavier de Luna Pizarro, José Joaquín de Olmedo, Manuel Perez de Tudela and Hipólito Unanue.
 These "bases" were issued by the Governing Junta on December 17, 1822, consisted of 24 items, which broadly stated that all the provinces of Peru, gathered in one body, formed the Peruvian nation, that from then be called "Republic of Peru", also stated that sovereignty resided in the nation, and is independent of the Spanish monarchy and any other foreign domination would be the Catholic religion to the exclusion of any other, and as for the National Power, would be divided into three branches, Legislative, Executive and Judicial.

 Discussed the Constitution, was approved and promulgated by President Torre Tagle, the November 12, 1823.
 But a day earlier, the Congress ordered the suspension of his articles that were inconsistent with the powers granted to the liberator Bolívar, who was already under way to establish the dictatorship.
 In practice it was in effect for the duration of the Bolívarian regime.

 After some years, was restored on June 11, 1827 by Congress after the fall meeting of the Bolívarian regime or for life.
 The Vice President and Baquijano Manuel Salazar, head of the executive, was sent to fulfill the 16 June of that year.
 Force until March 18, 1828, being replaced by the liberal Constitution of 1828.